anoma/juvix-docs/docs/tutorials/essential.juvix.md

   | GreaterThan := 1;
 ```

-Records and enumerations are special cases of _inductive types_ specified by a number of constructors with arguments.
-Here is an example of an inductive type with two constructors `Created` and `Consumed`, each with one argument of type `Nat`.
+Records and enumerations are special cases of _inductive types_ specified by a
+number of constructors with arguments.
+Here is an example of an inductive type
+with two constructors:

+- `Created` which has one argument of type `Nat`
+- `Consumed` which also has one argument of type `Nat`

 ```juvix extract-module-statements
 module Tag0;